smarter-sh/community/contributors/guide/first-contribution.md

 Not ready to contribute code, but see something that needs work?
 While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue.
-Issues should be filed under the appropriate Kubernetes subrepository.
+Issues should be filed under the appropriate Smarter subrepository.
 For example, a documentation issue should be opened in [kubernetes/website].
 Make sure to adhere to the prompted submission guidelines while opening an issue.
 Check the [issue triage guide] for more information.